What is Temporomandibular Joint Disorder (TMD)?

 If these do not work, or if you have a more severe case of TMJ, Dr. Barney will use more involved treatment options.
 First, your jaw will be measured with a tool named the Myo-Monitor, which measures where your jaw should set for a comfortable position.
 Once this is determined, a treatment named Transcutaneous Electrical Nerve Stimulation (TENS) helps push the jaw into a good position.
 The TENS treatment works by using low electrical currents to relax the jaw into a more natural resting position.
 This will often get rid of the extreme symptoms of TMJ.

-The best way to know for sure is to get examined.
 Dr. Barney will give you a full examination and let you know the best course of treatment, and how to proceed.

 Besides your jaw, neck, shoulders, head, and sometimes fingertips, TMJ can affect your mental state.
 Although it has no adverse effects on the body otherwise, it can make you feel self-conscious and sluggish when you constantly have to deal with pain or jaw locking.
 Other symptoms like migraines can adversely affect your day-to-day life, as well.